mojtaba-peyrovi/architrave-project-apache-nifi/README.md

 ## 1. Walk through the solution:

 __Overview:__ It was my very first time working with Nifi and I enjoyed a lot learning a new platform and was very intersting to know different approached to SCD than I already know.
-Overal it was a very positive experience and I learned so much, although it can be improved a lot and this can be seen as a Proof of Concept.
+Overal it was a very positive experience and I learned so much, although my solution has a lot of room for improvement and it can be seen as a Proof of Concept.

 ### 1.1 The process overview:
-As we can see below, the process starts with a CDC processor to capture any change to our source table, __products_catalog.
+As we can see below, the process starts with a CDC processor to capture any change to our source table, __products_catalog.__

-Next, we split the flow into two routes based on whether the change in adding a new row, or updating a current row.
+Next, we split the flow into two routes based on whether the change is adding a new row, or updating a current row.
 In an ideal world, we need to be able to handle delete, DDL, commit, and begin events, but I will focus on add and update for this POC.
 <img src='./screenshots/Screenshot 2023-09-26 222323.png'>